onera/paradigm/doc/sphinx/source/developer_manual/dev_tools/exch_helper.rst

 1. The exchange protocol structure is in charge of establishing the *communication graph*, which is the list of connected processes and the number of data to send (and receive) to (and from) each connected process.
    This graph is created from input data such as global ids or (rank, part, local_id) adresses.
-   The exchange protocol structure also reorder input data into sending and receiving buffers, to sort it accoring to destination process, and do the opposite opperation once data is received.
+   The exchange protocol structure also reorders input data into sending and receiving buffers, to sort it according to destination process, and do the opposite operation once data is received.
-2. The **exchange helper** structure provides unified APIs that allows to switch between several MPI exchange modes: blocking or non-blocking, point-to-point or collective or one sided, persistant or oneshot, etc.
+2. The **exchange helper** structure provides unified APIs that allow to switch between several MPI exchange modes: blocking or non-blocking, point-to-point or collective or one sided, persistant or oneshot, etc.
    It operates once data have been prepared (reordered) by the exchange protocol, using the computed *communication graph*.
-3. Wrapping functions provided by :file:`pdm_mpi_extended.h` file, for exemple ``PDM_MPI_Isends``, which begins N non-blocking sends from the current process to its connected N targets processes.
-Theses functions are used by the exchange helper to shorter the implementation.
+3. Wrapping functions provided by :file:`pdm_mpi_extended.h` file, for exemple ``PDM_MPI_Isends``, which begin N non-blocking sends from the current process to its connected N target processes.
+Theses functions are used by the exchange helper to shorten the implementation.
 4. Lastly, raw MPI primitives, for exemple ``MPI_Isend``, which begins a non-blocking send from the current process to a specified target process, are called from :file:`pdm_mpi_extended.h` wrapping functions.